Collegium Vocale Gent

 Collegium Vocale Gent is a Belgian musical ensemble of vocalists and supporting instrumentalists, founded by Philippe Herreweghe.
-The group is dedicated to historically informed performance.
+The group specializes in historically informed performance.

 Founding and program

 Collegium Vocale Gent was founded in 1970 by a group of friends studying at the University of Ghent, on Philippe Herreweghe’s initiative.
 They were one of the first vocal ensembles to use new ideas about baroque performance practice.
 Their authentic, text-oriented and rhetorical approach gave the ensemble the transparent sound with which it would acquire world fame and perform at major concert venues and music festivals of Europe, Israel, the United States, Russia, South America, Japan, Hong Kong and Australia.

 Repertoire

 Collegium Vocale Gent has grown organically into an ensemble whose wide repertoire encompasses a range of different stylistic periods.
 German Baroque music, particularly J. S. Bach’s vocal works, quickly became a speciality of the group.
 The group performs this music with a small ensemble in which the singers take both the chorus and solo parts.
 Collegium Vocale has specialized more and more in the Romantic, modern and contemporary oratorio repertoires.
 To this end, Collegium Vocale Gent enjoyed the support of the European Union’s Cultural Programme since 2011.
 The result is a shared symphonic choir recruiting singers from all of Europe, in which experienced singers perform alongside young talent.
 Moreover, Collegium Vocale Gent fulfils an important educational position.